 - Establish systems and cross-checks to ensure that every order is correctly executed (the right product delivered to the right address on the right date).

 - Make sure you have the capacity to fulfil orders and provide quality service.
-If necessary, take on extra staff or equipment - or restrict sales until you can afford improvements.
+If necessary, take on extra staff or equipment.

 Communicate effectively with customers